Alma College: Where Plaid Works

 - Counselor Recommendation Form

-- International Student Declaration of Financial Support (available on our Web site)
+- International Student Declaration of Financial Support

 - Official high school transcript